dlewiski/word-definer/README.md

 ## Setup/Installation Requirements

-Word definer is viewable online at {input Heroku link}
+Word definer is viewable online at https://murmuring-dawn-84684.herokuapp.com/

 To view the source code:
 1. visit